p2635/AdventOfCode2022/day2/README.md

 - `__init__.py` is required if you want to import modules for python
 - I wanted to implement rock, paper, scissors as a dict lookup.
 But my coding skills are too weak, I got too frustrated.
 Best to start simple and improve later.
 - A lot of frustration wanting to code beautifully, including doing unit tests.
 In the end, I focused more on solving the problem rather than implementing clean code.
+- In the end, this took me a total of about 4-5 hours.